demisto/content/Packs/MobileIronUEM/Integrations/MobileIronCLOUD/README.md

 ### mobileiron-cloud-get-device-by-id
 ***
-Returns the data for a particular device based on the device id
+Returns the data for a particular device based on the device ID.

 #### Base Command